xiaolei-lab/SIMER/README.md

 SP <- annotation(SP)
 ```

-## Generate an external genotype matrix
+## Generate an external or species-specific or random genotype matrix
 **[back to top](#contents)**

 Users can use ***real genotype data*** with specific genetic structure for subsequent simulation.